In this guide, you’ll learn how to create a content marketing funnel that drives traffic, leads and sales for your business all by itself.

 How Content Marketing Funnels Work

-A content marketing funnel takes complete strangers through a process that turns them into users, fans and customers.
+A content marketing funnel takes complete strangers and turns them into users, fans and customers.

 It does this through AIDA, a four-stage process that describes the buyer’s journey: